Should You Own a Golden?

 Size

 Goldens were developed as a sporting breed able to handle a day’s hunting routinely.
-They need to have hard consistent exercise daily (20-30 minutes twice a day is usually sufficient) or they may have difficulty adjusting to the “calm house pet” role expected by most owners.
-A fenced in yard is especially important in providing the dog enough exercise.
-Another option is a fenced dog park or walking trail.
-You must have a plan to give your golden enough exercise on a daily basis or both of you will be miserable.
+They need to have consistent exercise daily (20-30 minutes twice a day) or they may have difficulty adjusting to the “calm house pet” role expected by most owners.
+A fenced in yard or walking trail is helpful to get rid of some of the “zoomies.”
 The younger the golden, the more exercise they generally need.

 Velcro Dog

 Goldens are faithful companions.
-They are usually always by your side, many will follow you from room to room.
+They are usually always by your side; many will follow you from room to room.
 They will lie in the kitchen while you cook and at your feet while you watch TV.
 If you don’t want that much togetherness, a golden isn’t for you!
-They must be near their humans to be happy.
-Be prepared to do a lot of hands on petting with your golden – they love it.
-Some goldens are downright needy in their desire for attention from their humans.
+They must be near their humans to be happy

 Leashes